 It has a wide scope such as Quality, Hygiene and Product Safety.

-It ensures effective control of internal processes and minimizing the risk of making mistakes.
+Ensures effective control of internal processes and minimization of the risk of making errors.

-It takes a proactive approach to food safety by identifying potential hazards in advance and using preventive methods instead of corrective ones.
+It takes a proactive approach to food safety by identifying potential hazards in advance and ensuring the use of preventive rather than corrective methods.